Universal limitation of quantum information recovery: symmetry versus coherence: Trade-off relation between irreversibility and back-reaction

 \end{lemma} Lemma \ref{SCL} holds even when $U(X_A+X_B)U^\dagger\ne X_{A'}+X_{B'}$.
-The proof of this lemma is given in the supplementary information \ref{S-SCL}.
+The proof of this lemma is given in Appendix \ref{S-SCL}.
 Roughly speaking, this lemma means that when the recovery error $\delta$ is small (i.e. the realized CPTP map $\calE$ is approximately reversible), then the final state of $B'$ becomes almost independent of the initial state of $A$.

 This lemma is a generalized version of (16) in Ref. \cite{TSS} and Lemma 3 in Ref. \cite{TSS2}.
 The original lemmas are given for the implementation error of unitary gates, and used for lower bounds of resource costs to implement desired unitary gates in the resource theory of asymmetry \cite{TSS,TSS2} and in the general resource theory \cite{TT}.